gjdenhertog/gjdenhertog/STYLE.md

 - Do not duplicate variables or take aliases to them.
 This will reduce the probability that state gets out of sync.
-- Shrink the scipe to minimize the number of variables at play and reduce the probability that the wrong variable is used.
+- Shrink the scope to minimize the number of variables at play and reduce the probability that the wrong variable is used.
 - Calculate or check variables to where/when they are used.
 Do not introduce variables before they are needed.
 Don't leave them around where they are not.
 Most bugs come down to a semantic gap,